pingcap/docs-dm/en/deploy-a-dm-cluster-using-tiup.md

     curl --proto '=https' --tlsv1.2 -sSf https://tiup-mirrors.pingcap.com/install.sh | sh
     ```

-    `~/.bashrc` has been modified to add tiup to PATH, and you can open a new terminal or `source ~/.bashrc` to use it.
+    After the installing, `~/.bashrc` has been modified to add TiUP to PATH, so you need to open a new terminal or redeclare the global environment variables `source ~/.bashrc` to use it.

 2. Install the TiUP DM component: